awojdyla89/Trail-Tracker/README.md

 ## Next Steps

 1. Create functionality to edit entire trail information based on logged in user.
-2. Create functionality to edit comments based on logged in user
+2. Create functionality to edit comments based on logged in user.
-2. Connect API of trails for logged in users to search from and add to their profile
+2. Connect database of known trails for logged in users to search from and add to their profile.